hu-jun/LPMwithPruning/README.md

     $ ./bin/LPMwithPruning

 Runing this executable file, it will store experiment results into files in `./result`.
-There has two types of results: one is xxxx represented by files with the file name format of `FIBIP_*.txt`, the other is xxxx represented by files with the file name format of `RandomIP_*.txt`.
+There has two types of results: one is xxxx stored in files with the file name format of `FIBIP_*.txt`, the other is xxxx stored in files with the file name format of `RandomIP_*.txt`.
 If you want to use different routing tables or IP packet traffics for test, please refer to the data format in `./data4test/fibIp and./data4test/randomIP` respectvely.

 ***Note:*** If an IP lookup doesn't mathch any prefix, we should return a default next-hop for that IP.